Most never come back after week one.

 So we went to meet them in the time they already had.

-Starting had to cost as little as opening Instagram.
+Starting had to be as cheap as opening Instagram.

 Sessions felt too long for a small gap.